lucas-kaminski/bento-code-challenge/README.md

 Technical challenge for the backend developer position at Bento ([bento.kyc](https://bento.kyc)).

+## Used to develop this project

+- Node.js, in the development of project is used the version `v22.15.1`, to check the version of Node.js, run the command `node -v` in the terminal.
+- Yarn, installed globally with (`npm i -g yarn`)
+- NestJS, installed globally with (`npm i -g @nestjs/cli`)
+- NestJS starter project, created with the command `nest new backend` and used `yarn` as package manager.

 ## Branch strategy

 This project will use the `main` branch as the production branch and the `develop` branch as the development branch.
 All features will be developed in separate branches, which will be merged into the `develop` branch.
 Those branches will be named according to the task they are implementing.
 For example, the branch for TASK-1 will be named `TASK-1`.